SAP-samples/teched2025-DT160/exercises/ex1/README.md

 15. Turn on 'Share Environment Capabilities' to deploy the Skill into our SAP S/4HANA Joule instance.
 <br>![](/exercises/ex1/images/ex1.3-13.png)

-16. Go to the S/4HANA system, open the Joule chat window by clicking on the Joule icon on the top of the screen and start testing your skills.
+16. Go to the SAP S/4HANA system, open the Joule chat client window by clicking on the Joule icon on the top of the screen and start testing your skills.
 <br>![](/exercises/ex1/images/ex1.3-16_neu.png)

 ## Summary

-You've now created two custom Joule Skills for reading and writing custom fields of a sales order.
+You've now created two custom Joule Skills for reading and writing custom fields of a sales order in your SAP S/4HANA system.
 We will use parts of these skills in our second exercise where we will create a custom agent to do a completeness check on a sales order.

 Continue to - [Exercise 2 - Create your first custom AI Agent in Joule Studio](../ex2/README.md)